Rajdeep2000/Synergy-squad/README.md

 docker run -it --name django-container --network my-net -p 8000:8000 rajdeep662/offshelf4.1

-Access the static website at <a href="https://son-ya123.github.io/offShelf/dashboard"> this </a> location  or follow the steps in [Steps to run locally](./offshelf-react-app/README.md) to run the code locally
+Access the static website at <a href="https://son-ya123.github.io/offShelf/dashboard"> this </a> location  or follow the steps in [Steps to run locally](./offshelf-react-app/README.md) to run the frontend code locally

 ### Live demo